Rat Race (film): Plot

-The racers reunite in Silver City and fight to open the locker only to find it empty.
-Outside, Sinclair's assistant Grisham and call girl Vicki are making off with the money.
-The locksmith maneuvers the balloon to drop the cow on Grisham and ties the money bag to the balloon.
-The racers chase the balloon to a Smash Mouth charity concert.
-The band and crowd mistake the money for a donation.
-Once the racers see the charitable good spirit engendered, they are persuaded to donate.
-Nick horrifies Sinclair and his patrons by announcing that Sinclair and the gamblers will match the money raised.
-Sinclair is distraught as the donations total shoots past $19 million while the racers dance to "All Star".
+The racers reunite in Silver City and fight to open the locker, only to find it empty.
+Outside, Sinclair's assistant Harold Grisham and call girl, Vicki, are making off with the money.
+The locksmith, still attached to the runaway balloon, suddenly appears and maneuvers it to drop the cow on Grisham and Vicki.
+He then ties the money bag to the balloon, but it accidentally slips out of his grip and into the sky.
+The racers chase the balloon to a charity concert where Smash Mouth is performing, and the band and crowd mistake the money for a donation.
+Once the racers see what a global difference the money could make, they have a change of heart and decide to donate it all.
+Sinclair and his patrons arrive at the scene and Nick horrifies them by announcing they will match the money raised.
+Sinclair is distraught as the donations total shoots past $19 million, and the racers celebrate by dancing and crowd-surfing to "All Star".